HHChuang/trajAnalysis/README.md

 # Dynamics
 Analyse the last point of a trajectory with its two directions, and then assign the product name by the user-define criteria.
 ---
-## Step1. compile forturn source code
+## Step1. compile Fortran source code

 `ifort -debug all -o countProd countProd.f90`